Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > "So investors accepted sky-high P/Es, puffed-up bottom lines, and some strange business plans—because who really knew what was possible?
 It was a time of opportunity, a time to place bets.
 And they paid off..."

 Do you remember the nonsensical projects?
 The teams that no one had heard of?
-The copy and pasted whitepapers?
+The copy and pasted white papers?
 All the shameless rhetoric about 10 trillion dollar TAMs and 100K transactions per second?

 > The financiers (and the investors who trust their money to them) seem to be convinced that they have discovered the most profitable vein.
 They then indulge in the intense repetition of the same successful recipe, be it from canals from any river to any river, as in the first revolution, or more dot coms and telecommunications.